albop/tie_archive/session_1/index.md

 ### Another implication of the same thinking:

 - today Deep Learning consumes a lot of energy
-- GPT-3 training produces CO2 equivalent equivalent to 126 danish homes
+- <!-- .element: class="fragment" -->GPT-3 training produces CO2 equivalent equivalent to 126 danish homes
   - 50 petaflop/s-days  (laptop << 1000 teraflops/s : 50000 days for a regular laptop)
-- seems crazy, right ?
+- <!-- .element: class="fragment" -->seems crazy, right ?
     - or, is it ? what other process does the same in a more efficient way ?
-- is such a technology is unethical?
+- <!-- .element: class="fragment" -->is such a technology unethical?
   - DL technology has been developped with cheap energy / cheap carbon emissions
     - algorithmically very inefficient (bruteforce)
     - *lots* of useless operations (lots tries and errors due to bad priors)